What should be expected at the audition?

-Children will be taught a series of steps from various age appropriate Youth Cast roles.
-Children will be evaluated on their ability to learn and execute these steps.
+At the audition children will be taught sequences of steps from various age appropriate Youth Cast roles.
+The children will be evaluated on their ability to learn and execute these steps.
 The atmosphere of our audition is light and fun, as we know the children are usually nervous.
 The steps they are required to execute are not difficult.

 What is the appropriate audition attire and behavior?

-Girls should plan to audition in a solid color leotard and pink tights, with hair securely in a bun.
+Girls should plan to audition in a solid color leotard and pink tights.
 Boys may wear a t-shirt (not oversized) and shorts.
+Girl's hair should be neatly secured into a bun.
 Ballet slippers are preferred; however children who do not own ballet slippers may audition in sock-feet or another style of dance shoe.
+Pointe shoes are not required for any Youth Cast roles.
 Dance sneakers should not be worn for the audition.
 Children auditioning should be quiet and attentive during the entire audition.
 NO chewing gum will be allowed.

-Why are photographs now mandatory for my child to audition?
+Why are photographs now required for my child to audition?

 My child is 9 years old and will turn 10 two days after the audition.
 Which age group should she audition with?